 “Just 3 months after starting work with us, my nanny had to leave because she was pregnant.
 Instead she was lying that she was just getting fatter”.

-These are some of the conversations that people might have about the true health status of their domestic staff.
-These are people that you have hired to work in your homes or with you in close proximity and you owe it to yourself and your family to know their health status.
+The above are just some of the conversations that people have had about the true health status of their domestic staff.
+The reality is that If you are going to hire someone to work in your home; Then you owe it to yourself and your family to know their health status.

 Some of the health checks that domestic staff should be screened for before they are hired include –

-There are some agencies that do these tests and send the staff to you with a clean bill of slate, however based on personal experience, I would recommend that you run your own checks.
-I had one situation where a nanny whom I hired through an agency showed up with Medical results that said negative to all the things you would screen a nanny for.
-I carried out my own tests a few weeks after she started the job only to find out that she had full blown HIV.
+There are some agencies that do these tests.
+They manage the process and send the staff to you with a clean bill of slate.
+However based on personal experience, I would recommend that you run your own checks.
+I had one situation where a nanny I hired through an agency showed up with Medical results.
+The results said negative to all the things you would screen a nanny for.
+I carried out my own tests a few weeks after she started with me; only to find out that she had full blown HIV.

 It is advisable to carry out basic blood work and health checks at least every six months.
 Medically it is possible for some coniditions not to show up for a couple of months though the initial test was negative.

-Do you carry out any Health checks after they start working with you?
+Should you carry out any Health checks after they start working with you?
 Remember that they go off and you are not able to control where they go or what they do.
 I know there is the real concern of Human Rights and not discriminating.
 I say nannies are hired to be around your baby or your child, touching and preparing food, giving baths, doing laundry and playing quite closely with your child.
 You would not willing expose your most prized possession, your child, to known danger.

-So get your domestic staff screened prior to hiring them and regularly after they start work with you.
+In general it is a good idea to get your domestic staff screened prior to hiring them and regularly after they start work with you.
 There are several clinics and centers that carry out Domestic Staff screening and tests.